chisophugis/lbd/source/about.rst

 Add the obj file format generated support in cpu0 backend, and introduce the cpu0 backend Target Registration structure.
 The Registration structure is common in backend design.
-Around 700 lines of code added, and cpu0 can handle big and little endian obj file generated.
+With these 700 lines of code added, cpu0 can handle big and little endian obj file generated.